Updated: Jul 12

 May require maintenance after time to adjust drawers and doors

 Less storage than frameless cabinets

 Partial overlay cabinets cover most of the cabinet frame but leave space between the drawers and doors.
-This is typically the least expensive cabinet option.
-Another benefit of partial overlay- if you don't desire hardware on your cabinet, the space between the doors/drawers allows you to open them with your fingers.
+This is typically the least expensive cabinet option and is a top choice for people who want to leave off hardware.
+Full overlay leaves no space between each door/drawer and thus requires hardware.

 Pros of overlay cabinets

 Can be used on frameless or framed cabinets

 May not be able to replicate inset look